Bartholomew Badlesmere, 1st Baron Badlesmere: Career

 The earliest records of Bartholomew's life relate to his service in royal armies, which included campaigns in Gascony (1294), Flanders (about 1297) and Scotland (1298, 1300, 1301–04, 1306–08, 1310–11, 1314–19).
 However, even at a relatively young age his activities were not limited to soldiering.

-In October 1300, was one of the household of Henry de Lacy, Earl of Lincoln who were permitted by the King to accompany the Earl when he set out for Rome during the following month in order to complain to Pope Boniface VIII of injury done by the Scots.
+In October 1300, he was one of the household of Henry de Lacy, Earl of Lincoln who were permitted by the King to accompany the Earl when he set out for Rome during the following month in order to complain to Pope Boniface VIII of injury done by the Scots.

 A writ issued on 13 April 1301, presumably soon after the death of Jocelin, Sir Gunselm de Badlesmere, initiated inquests into the identity of the next heir of lands that he held direct from the King.
 This led to a hearing on 30 April of that year in relation to property in Kent at Badlesmere and Donewelleshethe, where it was confirmed that the heir was his son Bartholomew, then aged 26.

 Bartholomew de Badlesmere and Fulk Payfrer were the knights who represented the county of Kent at the Parliament that sat at Carlisle from January 1306/7 until 27 March 1307.
 Also in 1307 Bartholomew was appointed governor of Bristol Castle.
 In that role he took charge of the subjugation of the city when it defied royal authority in 1316.

 In 1310, Bartholomew acted as deputy Constable of England on behalf of the Earl of Hereford.
-Bartholomew served as his lieutenant when Hereford refused to perform his duties in the Scottish campaign of 1310-11.
+Bartholomew served as his lieutenant when Hereford refused to perform his duties in the Scottish campaign of 1310–11.
 He was one of the retinue of the Earl of Gloucester at the Battle of Bannockburn on 24 June 1314, Bartholomew's own sub-retinue consisting of at least 50 men.
-He was criticised for not coming to his aid when Gloucester lost his life in an impetuous attack on the Scottish sheltron on that occasion.
+He was criticised for not coming to his aid when Gloucester lost his life in an impetuous attack on the Scottish schiltron on that occasion.

 In the following January, Bartholomew was one of the many notables who attended the funeral of Piers Gaveston.

 On 28 April 1316, Bartholomew was one of four men who were authorised to grant safe conducts in the King's name to Robert Bruce and other Scots so that they could come to England to negotiate a truce.
 In December of that year, he was commissioned, along with the Bishop of Ely and the Bishop of Norwich to go on an embassy to Pope John XXII at Avignon to seek his help against the Scots and request a Bull to release the King from his oath to the Ordinances.
 In June of the same year, Bartholomew's daughter Elizabeth married Edward, the son and heir of Roger Mortimer.
-Elizabeth's father was sufficiently wealthy to pay £2,000 for the marriage, in exchange for which extensive property was settled on the bride.
+Bartholomew was sufficiently wealthy to pay £2,000 for the marriage, in exchange for which extensive property was settled on the bride.